Geoffrey-Z/Multivariate-Time-Series-Forecasting-with-LSTMs-in-Keras-for-CORN-SWEET-Terminal-Market-Price/Report.md

 ## Benchmarks

 There are many different Time Series Forecasting benchmarks in common use today.
-Generalizing across datasets, LSTMs for Univariate Time Series Forecasting models are usually able to reach accuracies in the 94-98% range.
-This puts my model in the lower end of the spectrum for Time Series Forecasting models.
+Generalizing across datasets, Multivariate-Time-Series-Forecasting-with-LSTMs and Univariate-Time-Series-Forecasting-with-LSTMs not make much diffrent of the accuracy (0.82 R2 vs. 0.85 R2), but training time increas.

 ## Learning Curves